hacks-guide/Guide-WiiU/vwii-modding.md

 ### Patching IOS 80

 !> If, for any reason, the Wii U is turned off while patching IOS 80, your vWii will be bricked.
-This can be fixed by either extracting the IOS 80 from your previously made NAND backup and then replacing IOS 80 over FTP or by [reinstalling IOS 80](recover-ios)
+This can be fixed by either extracting the IOS 80 from your previously made NAND backup and then replacing it over FTP or by [reinstalling IOS 80](recover-ios)

 > 1. Launch Patched IOS 80 Installer for vWii
 > 2. Read the warning screen and wait 30 seconds